-Journal articles appear in print and also electronically on the NYSBA website, and are available to NYSBA members as well as the general public.
+Journal articles appear in print and also electronically on the NYSBA website (the News Center), and are available to NYSBA members as well as the general public.
 In some cases, an article may be available electronically before it appears in print.
 Not all News Center articles appear in the print Journal.
 Journal contributors do not receive financial remuneration.

 Send all article materials and other communications via email, with attachments as needed, to the editors at [email protected].
 Submissions will be reviewed in as timely a manner as possible, and contributors will be notified by email if submissions are accepted for publication.

 - All articles for the Journal and News Center will be copyedited to conform to our preferred style, AP style.
 (For references, we use Bluebook, except for a few specific items where we differ.)